The Chains Broke (Rock was 13 years old)

 That very night I went to the church and slept upon a pew like I had done the night of my fathers funeral.
 When I awoke I felt as if I had slept for several weeks.
 I was truly refreshed and at peace.
 The craving of the monster with in me were cast adrift in a sea acidic reality.
 I was wearing blue jeans that had not been washed in a month.
 My finger nails were black with filth.
 The taste in my mouth was revolting.
 I swirled my tongue around in contact with the slime that coated the enamel like a fungus and shuddered at the thought of what I looked like.

 I stood up and slowly walked to a metal bowl that hung upon the wall by the entrance — it was brimming with Holy Water.
 I did not think of this fact at the time, I just had the urge to clean my face!
 With both hands cupped together, I reached deep into the curved interior, and washed my face.
 Well let me tell you, it was the most refreshing water that I have ever splashed upon my being.
 I was renewed from the thoughts and angers that had essentially driven me to dive so deep into this living world of nightmares.
 I was once more in control of my feelings and emotions.
 I was suddenly beset with the consequences of my actions.
-I knew I would have to leave this place (Queens, New York.) in order to remove myself from the demons grasp.
+I knew I would have to leave this place, say good by to Queens, New York. in order to remove myself from the demons grasp.
 I was not in tune to the facts of this sudden miracle– for it truly was!
 Though craving still tugged at the core of my being, I had to find the answers to the truth I was seeking and face the facts.
 This sudden feeling was my armor and shield that HE blessed me with once more the terrible night before.

 I returned that night to the corner and my buddies…